A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 As always, all our content marketing tools and templates are integrated across the RACE Framework so you can confidently apply the most appropriate content techniques across all the key customer touchpoints in their decision-making journeys.

-Credits - how we created our CMM
+Credits - how we created our Content Marketing Matrix

 We originally published this article in March 2012 when I worked with Dan Bosomworth who was our marketing director at the time.
 Dan, now at agency First 10, had this graphic on a Post-It note in our office for months and we worked together and eventually published it!